-- 1. Creating or Editing Notifications - 2.
-Browse to the Alerts section in Ambari Web. - 3.
-Under the Actions menu, click Manage Notifications. - 4.
-The list of existing notifications is shown. - 5.
+Creating or Editing Notifications

+- 1. Browse to the Alerts section in Ambari Web. - 2.
+Under the Actions menu, click Manage Notifications. - 3.
+The list of existing notifications is shown. - 4.
 Click + to "Create new Alert Notification".
-The Create Alert Notification is displayed. - 6.
-Enter the notification name, select that groups the notification should be assigned to (all or a specific set), select the Severity levels that this notification responds to, include a description, and choose the method for notification (EMAIL or SNMP). - For EMAIL: you will need to provide information about your SMTP infrastructure such as SMTP Server, Port, To/From address and if authentication is required to relay messages through the server.
-You can add custom properties to the SMTP configuration based on the Javamail SMTP options. - For SNMP: you will need to select the SNMP version, OIDs, community and port. - 7.
-After completing the notification, click Save. - 1.
-Creating or Editing Alert Groups - 2.
-Browse to the Alerts section in Ambari Web. - 3.
-From the Actions menu, choose Manage Alert Groups - 4.
-The list of existing groups (default and custom) is shown. - 5.
-Choose + to "Create Alert Group".
-Enter the Group a name and click Save. - 6.
-By clicking on the custom group in the list, you can add or delete alert definitions from this group, and change the notification targets for the group.
+The Create Alert Notification dialog is displayed. - 5.
+Enter the notification name, select the groups to which the notification should be assigned (all or a specific set), select the Severity levels that this notification responds to, include a description, and choose the method for notification (EMAIL or SNMP). - For EMAIL: provide information about your SMTP infrastructure such as SMTP Server, Port, To/From address and if authentication is required to relay messages through the server.
+You can add custom properties to the SMTP configuration based on the Javamail SMTP options.